 Step away from your phone, TV, and computer an hour before hitting the pillow.

 Those devices emit a blue light from their display screens.
 Leverage the “night shift” function of your devices (it replaces the sharp blue light with a softer yellow tone).
 Scientists report that this particular type of blue light gives the circadian rhythm the impression that it’s time to go to the office rather than go to sleep.
 If we avoid blue light an hour before bedtime, the circadian rhythm will be free to tell the other clocks to go ahead and proceed with their regularly scheduled production of drowsiness-promoting melatonin.
 (You’ll sleep better and feel more refreshed comes the dawn.)

 Your mood and activities change throughout the day and therefore light should follow.In the morning, it’s best to wake up with light that’s not glaringly bright.
 At dinner, there has to be enough light to showcase the food presentation but not too much light that everyone seated around the table feels agitated.
 At bedtime, the same warm and gentle light you enjoyed in the morning while awaking will help you prepare to fall asleep.

 Artificial light can transform our environments.
 It has limitations compared to natural light but can nonetheless be an effective tool during the winter to elevate your mood and help you sleep better (making it more likely you’ll awake refreshed and raring to go).

 Proper lighting is essential.
 It helps you experience good health—physical and mental.
-Desk lamps, floor lamps, dimmable lamps, and all of the lighting products available here at Phil Zen can help you support your body’s circadian rhythms during the winter and also throughout the spring, summer, and autumn.
+Desk lamps, floor lamps, dimmable lamps, and all of the lighting products available here at Phil Zen can help you support your body’s circadian rhythms during the winter and also throughout the rest of the year.